Command and Control Center (CAC)

 So what exactly is Food Safe Pro!® L3?

-Quite simply Food Safe Pro!® L3 is software that eliminates paper records, duplication of effort, and allows you to focus on food safety.
-Food Safe Pro!® L3 consists of three integrated interfaces, Command and Control Center (CAC), Tablet, and Desktop Forms, each work with our SQL servers to create a state of the art, paperless record keeping and integrated food safety system.
+Quite simply Food Safe Pro!® L3 is software that eliminates paper records, duplication of effort, and allows you to focus on making product.
+Food Safe Pro!® L3 consists of two integrated interfaces, Command and Control Center (CAC), & Tablet Software each work with our SQL servers to create a state of the art, paperless record keeping and integrated food safety system.
 The CAC is the heart of the program, it is here that you develop your integrated food safety program, perform data analysis, review records, create data collection forms, etc. The tablet software runs on 10 inch windows based tablets and is where the majority of data entry occurs.
-Desktop Forms is very similar to the tablet software however it allows you to input data on a desktop, laptop, or other computer system with the use of a keyboard, mouse, monitor, etc.